SquaredTiki/TestRepo/README.md

 This repo is to try a few git related things, mainly involving libgit2 and objective-git and testing them out to see what they are capable of.

 Additional new paragraph here.
 It's out of the testing zone indeed however testing necessitates this breach in protocol.
 Further testing can be seen below in the testing zone.
 A bit more here perhaps?
+Yes.

 ##Testing zone: